Ash-39284/portfolio-project/README.md

 ### Navigation

 Throughout the development of this project.
-I ensured that all buttons and navigation bar elements were linked correctly adn wokring as intended.
-Below is a table showing all buttons and routes tested and confirmed to be wokring correctly.
+I ensured that all buttons and navigation bar elements were linked correctly and working as intended.
+Below is a table showing all buttons and routes tested and confirmed to be working correctly.

 | Button | Destination | Working |
 |--------|-------------|---------|